open-webui/docs/features.md

 ## Key Features of Open WebUI ⭐

-- 📚 **Local RAG Integration**: Dive into the future of chat interactions with the groundbreaking Retrieval Augmented Generation (RAG) support.
-This feature seamlessly integrates document interactions into your chat experience.
-You can load documents directly into the chat or add files to your document library, effortlessly accessing them using `#` command in the prompt.
-In its alpha phase, occasional issues may arise as we actively refine and enhance this feature to ensure optimal performance and reliability. **Revolutionize chat interactions with RAG support**.
+- 🚀 **Effortless Setup**: Install seamlessly using Docker or Kubernetes (kubectl, kustomize or helm) for a hassle-free experience.

+- 🤝 **Ollama/OpenAI API Integration**: Effortlessly integrate OpenAI-compatible APIs for versatile conversations alongside Ollama models.
+Customize the Ollama API URL to link with **LMStudio, GroqCloud, Mistral, OpenRouter, and more**.

+- 📱 **Responsive Design**: Enjoy a seamless experience across Desktop PC, Laptop, and Mobile devices.

+- ✒️🔢 **Full Markdown and LaTeX Support**: Elevate your LLM experience with comprehensive Markdown and LaTeX capabilities for enriched interaction.

+- 🧩 **Model Builder**: Easily create Ollama models via the Web UI.
+Create and add custom characters/agents, customize chat elements, and import models effortlessly through [Open WebUI Community](https://openwebui.com/) integration.

 - 🔍 **RAG Embedding Support**: Change the RAG embedding model directly in document settings, enhancing document processing.
-This feature supports Ollama and OpenAI models.  **Take control of your document interactions**.
+This feature supports Ollama and OpenAI models.

 - 🌐 **Web Browsing Capability**: Seamlessly integrate websites into your chat experience using the `#` command followed by the URL.
-This feature allows you to incorporate web content directly into your conversations, enhancing the richness and depth of your interactions. **Surf the web within your chat**.
+This feature allows you to incorporate web content directly into your conversations, enhancing the richness and depth of your interactions.

-- 🤖 **Multiple Model Support**: Seamlessly switch between different chat models for diverse interactions. **Explore multiple perspectives in a single chat**.

-- 🧩 **Model Builder**: Easily create Ollama models via the Web UI.
-Create and add custom characters/agents, customize chat elements, and import models effortlessly through [Open WebUI Community](https://openwebui.com/) integration. **Design your ideal chat model**.

-- 👥 **'@' Model Integration**: Harness the collective intelligence of multiple models in a single chat by seamlessly switching to any acessible local or external model during conversations by using the `@` command to specify the model by name. **Unlock the power of multiple models**.

-- 🎨 **Image Generation Integration**: Seamlessly incorporate image generation capabilities using options such as AUTOMATIC1111 API or ComfyUI (local), and OpenAI's DALL-E (external), enriching your chat experience with dynamic visual content. **Bring your chats to life with images**.
+- 🎨 **Image Generation Integration**: Seamlessly incorporate image generation capabilities using options such as AUTOMATIC1111 API or ComfyUI (local), and OpenAI's DALL-E (external), enriching your chat experience with dynamic visual content.

-- 🤝 **OpenAI API Integration**: Effortlessly integrate OpenAI-compatible APIs for versatile conversations alongside Ollama models.
-Customize the Ollama API URL to link with **LMStudio, GroqCloud, Mistral, OpenRouter, and more**. **Tap into the power of OpenAI**.

-- 🔄 **Multi-Modal Support**: Seamlessly engage with models that support multimodal interactions, including images (e.g., LLava). **Experience the future of chat interactions**.

-- ⚙️ **Fine-Tuned Control with Advanced Parameters**: Gain a deeper level of control by adjusting parameters such as temperature, context length, and seed, and define your system prompts to tailor the conversation to your specific preferences and needs. **Tailor your conversations to your needs**.
+- 🤖 **Multiple Model Support**: Seamlessly switch between different chat models for diverse interactions.

+- 🔐 **Role-Based Access Control (RBAC)**: Ensure secure access with restricted permissions; only authorized individuals can access your Ollama, and exclusive model creation/pulling rights are reserved for administrators.

 - 🌐🌍 **Multilingual Support**: Experience Open WebUI in your preferred language with our internationalization (i18n) support.
 Join us in expanding our supported languages!
-We're actively seeking contributors! **Chat in your native tongue**.
+We're actively seeking contributors!

-- ↕️ **Bi-Directional Chat Support**: Easily switch between left-to-right and right-to-left chat directions to accommodate various language preferences. **Accommodate diverse language preferences**.

-- 🌟 **Continuous Updates**: We are committed to improving Open WebUI with regular updates, fixes, and new features. **Enjoy the latest innovations in chat technology**.
+- 🌟 **Continuous Updates**: We are committed to improving Open WebUI with regular updates, fixes, and new features.

 <details>
   <summary>And many more remarkable features including... ⚡️</summary>